Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Platforms evolve.

-Without records, organizations repeatedly reopen old discussions.
+Without records, organizations repeatedly reopen old discussions or treat temporary exceptions as permanent policy.

 Decision records create continuity and make governance easier to audit, learn from, and improve.

+Lightweight review, exception, and decision-record practices are also included in the [Architecture Review & Governance Toolkit](/enterprise%20architecture/architecture-checklist/).

 ## Decision Rights Should Be Visible